EdSwordsmith/espadeiro.pt/content/portfolio/_index.md

 ---
 title: Portfolio
-description: 'Portfolio Section'
+description: 'My Projects'
 ---

 Here are the projects I have made!
+To look for projects by technology used click [here](/techs).